 Table 1 reports summary statistics for the firms in the data.
 Panel A reports the break-down of the firms according to industries and exits.
-It shows the typical composition of venture capital samples, with more than half of the companies in IT-related activities, 15% in Healthcare and 9% in retail.
-70% of companies have unknown exits, and 25% exited via either IPO or a trade sale.
+It shows the typical composition of venture capital samples, with more than half of the companies in IT-related activities, 15% in health care and 9% in retail.
+Around 70% of the companies have unknown exits, and 25% exited via either IPO or a trade sale.
 Panels B and C report average round frequencies and round durations, respectively, for the same breakdown.